MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 2. Write a `SASAnalysis` class using the `AnalysisBase` framework (see the [tutorial on writing your own trajectory analysis][UserGuide AnalysisBase].
-3. create test cases (use existing files in MDA and run external implementation for reference)
+3. Create test cases (use existing files in MDA and run external implementation for reference)
-4. benchmark performance
+4. Benchmark performance

 ### References ###